Glen Moray distillery: Visitor centre

 The distillery has a visitor centre which offers tours and tastings year-round.
 Details can be found on the company website here: Distillery ToursScotland's Malt Whisky Trail is a tourism initiative featuring seven working Speyside distilleries including Glen Moray, a historic distillery (Dallas Dhu, now a museum) and the Speyside Cooperage.

 Awards and accolades

 Glen Moray has won many awards over the years through competitions such as the IWSC, ISC, WWA and others.

 Glen Moray 1994 Sherry Cask Finish is the Best Scotch Speyside Single Cask Single Malt Category Winner of 21 & over in the World Whiskies Awards 2018.
+In the 2024 World Whiskies Awards, Glen Moray’s Phoenix Rising won Best Scotch Speyside Single Malt.